NorwegianVeterinaryInstitute/BioinfTraining/poppunk.md

 [Introduction to Methods and interpretation: presentation](https://docs.google.com/presentation/d/1StmmM02lSpFPdevQT3iDB3BAKRoMC8Q4NtJ4nzu7MdY/edit?usp=sharing)

 Here is an overview of what it does, and a basic starting guide.
+(I also reorganised some parts of the author original guide here, so do not be surprised, it just felt more logical to have everything at the same place).

 ## 1.1 Summary - Overview